chilagrow/openeverest.github.io/content/blog/welcome-to-everest/index.md

  - spron-in
 tags:
  - announcement
-summary: Welcome to Everest - the open-source platform for automated database provisioning and management.
+summary: Welcome to OpenEverest - the open-source platform for automated database provisioning and management.
 Learn about our mission and how to contribute.
 ---

-Welcome to **Everest** - the first open-source platform for automated database provisioning and management!
+Welcome to **OpenEverest** - the first open-source platform for automated database provisioning and management!

 ## Our Mission

-At Everest, we believe in the power of open-source collaboration to build exceptional database platforms.
+At OpenEverest, we believe in the power of open-source collaboration to build exceptional database platforms.
 Our goal is to foster a vibrant community of contributors who share our vision of creating a world-class database management solution that's:

 - **Open and Transparent**: Built in the open, by the community, for the community
 - **Vendor-Neutral**: Deploy on any Kubernetes infrastructure without lock-in